Cbannon35/Cbannon35/README.md

 <!--- Header Section --->

 <p>"Do you understand?
-When I am done telling you these stories, when you're am done listening to these stories, I am no longer I, and you are no longer you.
+When I am done telling you these stories, when you are done listening to these stories, I am no longer I, and you are no longer you.
 In this afternoon, we briefly merged into one.
 After this, you will always carry a bit of me, and I will always carry a bit of you, even if we both forget this conversation." -Hao Jingfang

  <!-- <h3 align="center">
     <a href="https://www.cbannon.com">www</a> &emsp; &emsp;